odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 vm.runInNewContext("this.__proto__.constructor.constructor('return process')().exit()", ctx)
 ```

-The above code will throw the `ReferenceError: process is not defined`, but will
+The above code will throw the `ReferenceError: process is not defined` error, but will
 still be vulnerable if we add non-primitives in the context:

 ``` js